ISC’s employees and board members are proud to participate in many governance bodies and community initiatives.

 Jeff Osborn represents ISC on the Internet Society Organization Members Advisory Council.

 NANOG is the North American Network Operators Group.
 NANOG holds two large networking conferences a year, plus a series of smaller, free training events.
+ISC is an occasional sponsor for these meetings.
+T Marc Jones is currently serving on NANOG’s DEI committee.
 Eddy Winstead has been a member of the NANOG Program Committee since 2018.
 Eddy was a frequent contributor to the “NANOG On the Road” training events.
 He currently serves as co-chair of the NANOG Outreach subcommittee (which has replaced the On the Road program), providing content and training for underserved North American regions/populations, fellow North American NOGs, and academia.

 ISC is a member of the Open Source Initiative.
 OSI is an industry group promoting open source and the interests of open source publishers.